Scorptech/milestoneone/README.md

 ### Features to Implement in future

 -   GDPR compliant pop-up screen - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the business        complies with the EU data protection law. - Javascript Needed
 -   Add CAPTCHA to contact form - Allows business to protect the contact form from spam. - Javascript Needed
 -   contact form Send button change from _Send_ to _Processing_ and then when complete changes to _Sent_. - Javascript Needed
--   FAQ page, table with FAQs and dropdown buttons to view answers - Gives potential clients easy to find answers to their common questions. - Javascript Needed for dropdown functionality.
+-   FAQ page, table with FAQs and dropdown buttons to view answers - Gives potential customers easy to find answers to their common questions. - Javascript     Needed for dropdown functionality.
 Simple FAQ page could be implemented now.
--   Artists' blog - Allows new potential clients to discover the website through articles written by the artist establishing her as a thought leader. - Artist currently doesn't have time to write a blog.
--   Option to choose the language of the website - As the artist's second language is Dutch, this would allow Dutch speaking visitors to the website to view it in their native language. - Budget not available for professional translation at the time.

 ## Technologies Used

 -   This project uses HTML and CSS programming languages.
--   [Cloud9](https://c9.io) - This developer used **Cloud9** for their IDE while building the      website.
+-   [Visual Studio Code](https://code.visualstudio.com/) - This developer used **Visual Studio Code** for their IDE while building the website.
 -   [BootstrapCDN](https://www.bootstrapcdn.com/)
 -   The project uses **Bootstrap4** to simplify the structure of the website and make the website responsive easily.
--   The project also uses BootstrapCDN to provide icons from [FontAwesome](https://                www.bootstrapcdn.com/fontawesome/)
+-   The project also uses BootstrapCDN to provide icons from [FontAwesome](https://www.bootstrapcdn.com/fontawesome/)
 -   [fancybox](https://fancyapps.com/fancybox/3/)
 -   The project uses **Fancybox** for a gallery modal popup to view gallery images.
 -   [Google Fonts](https://fonts.google.com/)